 Veterans who served between 2003 and 2015 may have been issued defective earplugs.
-If you served during that time frame and have developed hearing loss or tinnitus, you may be entitled to compensation.
+Veterans who served during that time frame and have developed hearing loss or tinnitus may be able to take legal action against the company.

 All brands are trademarks of their respective companies.